cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 `[0, 3)`.
 The same circuit can be expressed using a simpler gadget, namely multiplication, but the resulting proof would be longer.

-Third, rather than interpolate the gadget polynomial at inputs `1`, `2`, ..., `j`, ..., where `j` is the `j`-th invocation of the gadget, roots of unity for the field are used.
-This allows constructing each gadget polynomial via the number theoretic transform {{SML24}}, which is far more efficient than generic formulas.
+Third, rather than interpolate polynomials at inputs `1`, `2`, ..., `j`, where `j` is the `j`-th invocation of the gadget, roots of unity for the field are used.
+This allows constructing each polynomial via the number theoretic transform {{SML24}}, which is far more efficient than generic formulas.
 Note that the roots of unity are powers of the generator for the NTT-friendly field (see {{field-ntt-friendly}}).